 - 6 points

-- Typically this unit is assessed in the following ways: (1) tutorial tests; (2) laboratory reports; (3) project; and (4) final examination.
+Indicative assessments in this unit are as follows: (1) laboratory reports; (2) individual project assignment; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in 62550 Master of Professional EngineeringMechanical Engineering specialisation)or